This blog may contain affiliate links. Read our disclosure policy for more info.

 Rafting over a waterfall?
 Yup, that’s a thing!
 The famous 7-meter (23-foot) drop over Tutea Falls is the highest commercially rafted drop in the world.

 Tackle this epic drop and the rapids of the Kaituna River on this white water rafting adventure.
-It’s about a 50-minute drive out of Tauranga, so you’ll have time to work up the courage!
+It’s about a 50-minutes out of Tauranga on the drive from Tauranga to Rotorua, so you’ll have time to work up the courage!

 You’ll pass through a jungle canyon, navigate 14 different rapids, and the amazing drop all during your 1-hour tour.
 They pack a lot in!